COSC 660 Principles of School Counseling

 Discussions are collaborative learning experiences.
 Therefore, participation in two Discussions is critical to evaluating the mastery of the learning objectives for this course; by demonstrating understanding and the ability to apply knowledge gleaned from course texts, lecture presentations, and assigned research articles.
 For each discussion, the original thread must be at least 500 words and no more than 550.
 Each thread must include at least 1 scholarly citation.
 There must also be at least one reply to another student’s thread with a minimum of 250 words and a maximum of 300 words.
 All citations for the discussions must be included in APA format.
 (CLO: A, B, C, D, E, F, G, H, I)

 Discussions are collaborative learning experiences.
-Therefore, for each of the 2 Video Discussions, the student will submit his/her initial video recording that responds to provided prompts and reply via video recording to at least 1 peer.
-The student's initial video will be at least 3 minutes long, and the reply video will be at least 2 minutes long.
+Therefore, for each of the 2 Video Discussions, the student will submit his/her initial video recording that responds to the provided prompts and reply via video recording to at least 1 peer.
+The student’s initial video will be at least 3 minutes long, and the reply video will be at least 2 minutes long.
 Audio and video are required for each initial and reply video.

-Students will prepare a 10–20-minute PowerPoint presentation with audio included for each content slide.
+The student will prepare a 10–20-minute PowerPoint presentation with audio included for each content slide.
 The program MUST cover the 3 academic domains of a comprehensive school counseling program (i.e., career, personal-social, and academic development).
 The program will describe how it enhances student academic achievement.

-Students will complete a 30-minute, open-book/open-notes quiz that covers the content of the textbook chapter readings.
+The student will complete a 30-minute, open-book/open-notes quiz that covers the content of the textbook chapter readings.
 The quiz contains 10 multiple-choice questions and can only be taken one time.

 Quiz: Dispositions Reflection